 How would the proposed rule solve the problem?

-The proposed rule would incorporate the LRAPA 2008 open burning rules meet our Adopting OAR 340-200-0040 would help reduce the backlog
+The proposed rule would incorporate the LRAPA 2008 open burning rules into DEQ’s OAR 340-200-0040 and would help reduce the backlog

 How will LRAPA/DEQ know the problem has been solved?